 *Duolingo is another phone application that is great for learning a new language.
 This application is set up as a game, so you won’t get bored.
 There are daily tasks you have to complete before reaching the next level.
 What is great about Duolingo is that it is totally free!
 You can get a pretty good base to interact with locals using the free version.
 If the free version intrigued you and got you wanting more, subscribe to the Duolingo Plus version for less than $10 a month.

-*Rosetta Stone is probably one of the most popular and most expensive when it comes to learning a new language.
+*Rosetta Stone is probably one of the most popular and expensive when it comes to learning a new language.
 You can download the application on your phone or buy the software for your computer.
 Rosetta Stone starts by introducing the most basic words, then gradually progresses to form sentences.
 You can access 30—minutes of content for free, which I suggest you do prior to subscribing due to the cost.
 Check it out and see if you are a fan first.
-If so, you are able to download the application and select a 3 month, 12 month, or lifetime plan.
+If so, you are able to download the application and select a 3-month, 12-month, or lifetime plan.
 Price ranges from $44-$199 depending on whichever plan you choose.

 Cooking in one creative thing to do when bored at home and an excellent way to brush up on your culinary skills.
 If know where your next trip will be or just fancy a culture, learn about their cuisine.
 You probably are already aware of the most common dishes there, but dig a little deeper and find some of the more authentic dishes that the locals prepare daily.

 Before I married my Greek husband I didn’t realize there were so many tasty Greek dishes I haven’t tried.
 Have you heard of Dako or Galaktoboureko?
-I never seen these meals on the menu at the Greek restaurants.
+I saw these meals on the menu at the Greek restaurants.
 These happened to become some of my Greek favorites.

 Scope out cookbooks specifically for that culture.
 Surfing the internet is great to get ideas for new dishes you may not have known.
 Gather up some recipes and plan a week of meals from that country.
 Sharpen those knives and throw on your apron and get to cooking.